Ila-bura/zero-waste-life/README.md

 * [Balsamiq](https://balsamiq.com/): used to create wireframes.
 * GitPod: for version control before pushing the project to Github.
 * GitHub: to save and store the files for submission.
 * [Google Fonts](https://fonts.google.com/): for the font families Source Code Pro, Cormorant Garamond.
-San-serif was used as a default font.
+San-serif is used as a default font.
 * Font Awesome: to add icons to the Tips & Tricks list as well as the social media links in the footer.
 * [ColorSpace](https://mycolor.space/): to create the gradient palette.
 * ColorZilla: to pick specific colors from web pages.